syncfusion-content/javascript-docs/js/Theme-Studio.md

 Since, we have used same classes in styles for Essential JS 1 and Essential JS 2 components, the both classes were overrides with each other in normal case.
 In order to resolve this problem, we suggest to use the compatibility CSS in your application.

-### How to download & use the compatibility CSS files from theme studio?
+### How to use the compatibility CSS files from theme studio?

 * After customizing theme, you can download the customized compatibility theme files.